 You’ll need to have a commercial driver’s license (CDL) to do this job, and most trucking companies will provide training.

-The median annual salary for a truck driver is $48,310, and you can make even more if you’re willing to work overtime and drive on less desired routes.
+Being a truck driver is surprisingly one of the most high-paying jobs where you work alone.
+The average annual salary for a truck driver is $103,300, and you can make even more if you’re willing to work overtime and drive on less desired routes.

 9. Graphic Designer